Root canal showdown: triple antibiotic paste vs. calcium hydroxide for faster healing

 Summary

 This study compares two medicines placed inside a tooth after root canal treatment to see which one helps heal infections around the tooth root faster.
-62 adults with infected single-rooted teeth will receive either triple antibiotic paste or calcium hydroxide, and healing will be tracked with X-rays over 12 months.
-The goal is to find the better option for reducing infection size and improving bone healing.
+About 62 adults with infected single-rooted teeth will receive either triple antibiotic paste or calcium hydroxide.
+The researchers will measure changes in infection size and bone healing over 3, 6, and 12 months.

 Get updates